-Equity division is among the most complicated components of a divorce, as it involves real estate valuation based on the ever fluctuating housing market.
-The spouse who decides to keep the home will mostly likely have to refinance the mortgage, which can bring up several challenges if they have low income or bad credit score.
+Equity division is among the most complicated components of a divorce, as it involves real estate valuation based on the ever-fluctuating housing market.
+The spouse who decides to keep the home will most likely have to refinance the mortgage, which can bring up several challenges if they have a low income or a bad credit score.
 They may be left with no option but to sell off their home if they cannot afford to make regular mortgage payments or unable to refinance the loan.

 Determining your Home’s Value

-Under the state law, all marital property must be divided equitably between the spouses in a divorce, and this includes any equity in the marital home.
-You can determine equity by subtracting your home’s value by any outstanding payments such as mortgage.
+Under Illinois state law, all marital property must be divided equitably between the spouses in a divorce, and this includes any equity in the marital home.
+You can determine equity by subtracting your home’s value by any outstanding payments such as a mortgage.